sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-surveys.md

     - **Blank Template**: Use it to start a survey from scratch.
 1. On the **Properties** page, do the following:
     - **Name**: Enter a name based on the survey template that you selected.
     - **Language**: Select a language from the supported languages list.
-The languages that're supported in Copilot Studio only appear.
+The languages that are supported in Copilot Studio only appear.
     - Select the **Enable for Voice Channels** toggle if you want to use the survey for voice conversations.
 1. Select **Next**, and on the page that appears, review your choices.
 1. Select **Save survey**.
 The **Survey Created** page displays the summary and link to the survey where it's hosted.
 The application creates a survey agent with the same name as the survey and is hosted at the same link.